The-Notebookinator/notebookinator/utils.typ

 ///
 /// ```typ
 /// #calc-decision-matrix(
+///   properties: (
+///     (name: "Versatility", weight: 2),
-///   properties: ("Versatility", "Flavor", "Chrunchiness"),
+///     (name: "Flavor", weight: 6),
+///     (name: "Crunchiness"), // Defaults to a weight of 1
+///   ),
 ///   ("Sweet potato", 2, 5, 1),
 ///   ("Red potato", 2, 1, 3),
 ///   ("Yellow potato", 2, 2, 3),
 /// )
 /// ```
 ///
 /// The function returns an array of dictionaries, one for each choice.
-Each dictionary contains the name of the choice,
-/// the values for each property, the total, and whether the choice has the highest score or not.
-Here's an example of what one of these dictionaries might look like:
+/// Here's an example of what one of these dictionaries might look like:
 ///
 /// ```typ
-///   #(
-///     name: "Sweet potato",
+/// #(name: "Sweet potato", values: (
-///     values: (2, 5, 1),
-///     total: 8,
+///   Versatility: (value: 3, highest: true),
+///   Flavor: (value: 1, highest: false),
+///   Crunchiness: (value: 1, highest: false),
-///     highest: true,
+///   total: (value: 5, highest: false),
-///   )
+/// )),
 /// ```
-///
 /// - properties (array string): A list of the properties that each choice will be rated by
 /// - ..choices (array): All of the choices that are being rated.
 The first element of the array should be the name of the
 /// -> array
 #let calc-decision-matrix(properties: (), ..choices) = {
+  // This function follows the follow steps to calculate the outcome of a decision matrix:
+  // 1.
+Applies all of the weights to each of the values
-  for choice in choices.pos() {
+  // 2.
+Calculates the total for each choice
-    assert(choice.len() - 1 == properties.len())
-  }

-  let result = ();
-  let highest = (index: 0, value: 0)

-  for (index, choice) in choices.pos().enumerate() {
+  // 3.
+Adds all of the values to a dictionary, labeling them with their respective property names
+  // 4.
+Iterates over each of the newly organized choices to determine which is the highest for each category (including the total) let choices = choices.pos().enumerate().map(
+    ((index, choice)) => {
       let name = choice.at(0)
       let values = choice.slice(1)

+      // 1.
+Weight the values
+      values = values.enumerate().map(
+        ((index, value)) => value * properties.at(index).at("weight", default: 1),
+      )

+      // 2.
+Calc total
       let total = values.sum()

+      // 3.
+Assign the value names
+      let result = (:)
+      for (index, value) in values.enumerate() {
+        result.insert(properties.at(index).name, (value: value, highest: false))
+      }
+      result.insert("total", (value: total, highest: false))

+      (name: name, values: result)
+    },
+  )

+  // 4.
+Check if highest
+  properties.push((name: "total")) // Treat total as a property as well for property in properties {
+    let highest = (index: 0, value: 0) // Records the index of the choice which had the highest total

+    for (index, choice) in choices.enumerate() {
+      let property-value = choice.values.at(property.name).value

-    if total > highest.value {
+      if property-value > highest.value {
         highest.index = index
-      highest.value = total
+        highest.value = property-value
       }
-    let entry = (name: name, values: values, total: total, highest: false) result.push(entry)
     }
-  result.at(highest.index).highest = true;
+    choices.at(highest.index).values.at(property.name).highest = true;
+  }

-  return result
+  return choices
 }

 /// Returns the raw image data, not image content